AviatrixSystems/Docs/HowTos/openvpn_fqdn.rst

 .. note::

-   This solution needs the function "Full Tunnel Mode" be enabled on Aviatrix OpenVPN Gateway.
+   1. This solution needs the function "Full Tunnel Mode" be enabled on Aviatrix OpenVPN Gateway.
+   2. For Aviatrix OpenVPN GW scalability topology, any new Aviatrix OpenVPN gateways need to be added in the same AZ.

 2.2.c Create an OpenVPN® user
 ------------------------------------------------------------